-In the last 6 months to a year, what has been your organization’s impact?
+What has been your organization’s impact in the last 6 months to a year?
 Achieving more diversity?
 OR More inclusion?
 OR More Equity?
 Measure the impact of your efforts against what you intended to do.

 Hiring more Black, Indigenous, and People of color?
 Diversity.
 Trying to get more folks of color into the leadership?
 Diversity.
 Asking for demographics during onboarding?
 Diversity.